-Competitive Athletics include Basketball, Football, Golf, Soccer, Softball, Track and Field, and Volleyball and Cheerleading.
+BSS Athletics include Basketball, Football, Golf, Soccer, Softball, Track & Field, Volleyball and Cheerleading.
 We have also recently added Flag Football and Pep Squad Cheerleading for 3rd & 4th Grades!

 The athletic policy is based on the philosophy of Blessed Sacrament School and the Savannah Deanery

 Elementary Schools Athletic Guidelines:

 Blessed Sacrament School believes that athletics offer beneficial values to the participants and teach them sportsmanship, self-discipline, and prepare students mentally, physically, emotionally, and spiritually to meet the challenges of life.